.221 Fireball Ammo

 Recoil Very low, allowing for quick follow-up shots

-Accuracy Capable of sub-MOA accuracy at 100 yards
+Accuracy Capable of sub-MOA accuracy in quality firearms

 Excellent for precision varmint hunting and target shooting